Merry Clayton: Early life

-Clayton was born in Gert Town, New Orleans, Louisiana, and was given the name "Merry" because she was born on Christmas Day.
+Clayton was born in Gert Town, New Orleans, Louisiana, and she was named "Merry" because she was born on Christmas Day.
 She is the daughter of Eva B. Clayton and the Reverend A.G.
 Williams, Sr.

-Clayton was raised in New Orleans as a Christian, and spent much of her time in her father's parish, New Zion Baptist Church.
+Clayton was raised in New Orleans and spent much of her time in New Zion Baptist Church, her father's parish.
 After moving to Los Angeles, she met members of the Blossoms, who convinced her to pursue a music career.

 Career

 Clayton's voice as a backing singer can be heard on songs by Pearl Bailey, Phil Ochs, Burt Bacharach, Tom Jones, Joe Cocker, Linda Ronstadt, Carole King, Tori Amos and on several tracks from Neil Young's debut album.
-Clayton is often credited as having recorded with Elvis Presley but her name does not appear in Elvis's sessionographies.
+Clayton is credited as having recorded with Elvis Presley, but her name does not appear in Elvis's sessionographies.

 1960s

-Clayton began her recording career in 1962, at the age of 14.
-She first sang "Who Can I Count On?" as a duet with Bobby Darin, on his album You're the Reason I'm Living.
-In 1963, she recorded the first released version of "The Shoop Shoop Song (It's in His Kiss)", the same year that Betty Everett's version reached the Top 10 on the Billboard Hot 100.
+Clayton began her recording career in 1962 at the age of 14.
+She first sang "Who Can I Count On?" as a duet with Bobby Darin on his album You're the Reason I'm Living.
+In 1963, she recorded the first released version of "The Shoop Shoop Song (It's in His Kiss)", the same year that Betty Everett's version reached the top 10 on the Billboard Hot 100.
 Early in her career, Clayton performed with Ray Charles (as one of the Raelettes).
 At the time, Charles was the only artist her father would allow her to see at a live performance.

 Clayton is best known for her 1969 duet with Mick Jagger on the Rolling Stones song "Gimme Shelter" (on some releases her name is misspelled as "Mary").
-According to Jagger, the collaboration happened partially by chance: Jagger stated that the band thought, "it'd be great to have a woman come do the… chorus."
+According to Jagger, the collaboration happened partially by chance: Jagger stated that the band thought "it'd be great to have a woman come do the...chorus."
 They called Clayton "randomly" in the middle of the night in Los Angeles, and she showed up to the studio "in curlers" and contributed her parts in a few takes, which Jagger remarked was "pretty amazing."
 Clayton performed her parts while pregnant, soon afterward suffering a miscarriage.
-Clayton was actually the band's second choice for the part; The Stones had asked Bonnie Bramlett to sing on the song, but Bramlett's husband Delaney Bramlett refused to let her perform with the Stones.
+Clayton was the band's second choice for the part: The Stones had asked Bonnie Bramlett to sing on the song, but Bramlett's husband Delaney Bramlett refused to let her perform with the Stones.